holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 <br>

-Holos uses **Soil Landscapes of Canada** (SLC), which are a series of GIS coverages that show the major characteristics of soils and land for all of Canada (compiled at a scale of 1:1 million).
+Holos uses **Soil Landscapes of Canada** (SLC) polygons, which are a series of GIS coverages that report the soil characteristics for all of Canada (compiled at a scale of 1:1 million).
 SLC polygons may contain one or more distinct soil landscape components.

 The “**Farm Location**” screen brings up a map of Canada with the province of Manitoba centered on the screen (Figure 5).

 The map contains red colored polygons that can be selected by moving the cursor over the region that contains the location of your farm.
 You can zoom in or out of the map by using the mouse wheel or by hovering the cursor over the zoom icon at the bottom of the screen.

-The beef farm for this example is located between Winnipeg and Portage la Prairie (Portage) with SLC polygon number **851003**.
+The poultry farm for this example is located between Winnipeg and Portage la Prairie (Portage), in SLC polygon number **851003**.

 Find and right-click on this polygon to select it on the map (Figure 6).
 Note that at this point daily climate data will be downloaded from [NASA](https://power.larc.nasa.gov/data-access-viewer/).